pavelanni/python-vacation/docs/Python_vacation_day1.md

 Erik created a file and saved it as `coffeeshop.py`.

-"What should be in the beginning of each Python script?" asked I.
+"What should be at the beginning of each Python script?" asked I.

 "Something about python3 with some cryptic letters in the beginning.
 Let me check in my `hello.py` file.
 Oh, right, it should be `#!/usr/bin/python3`. "